 Action on Sepsis is a transdisciplinary group tackling the complex issue of sepsis prevention, diagnosis, management, and long-term care across the human lifespan.

-Our network brings together clinicians, researchers, public end users, and health care policymakers to engage in impactful research, to create innovative diagnostics and therapeutics, and to increase visibility of sepsis as a critical local and global health issue.
+We bring together clinicians, researchers, public end users, health care policymakers, and global health organizations to engage in impactful, community-led research, create and commercialize innovative diagnostics and therapeutics, and increase the visibility of sepsis as a critical local and global health issue.

-These themes were identifed with input of members and stakeholders, including our Patient Advisory Council, during our 2020 Strategic Planning Workshop.
-Each of these themes will bring together researchers exploring sepsis across the lifespan in both high- and low-resource settings to foster collaboration, knowledge-sharing, and cross-pollination.
+These themes were identified with input of members and partners during our 2022 Strategic Planning Workshop.
+Each of these themes bring together researchers exploring sepsis across the lifespan in both high- and low-resource settings to foster collaboration, knowledge-sharing, and cross-pollination.

 Our Vision